Abstract

 Isolated Systems can sometimes operate with

-a centralized multivariable control model in the system platform; therefore,
+a centralized multivariable control model on the system platform; therefore,

 balance.
 Resources have symptoms of depression and powerlessness because of